 - While there are many important ways that hospital-based physicians can proactively maximize the safety of their patients, most patient safety experts would agree that the areas of highest priority can fit into 3 broad domains: communication, teamwork, and leadership.
 Within each of these domains lie critical concepts and issues about which the highly reliable and safe-practicing physician must remain mindful.

 No chapter on patient safety and the prevention of patient harm is complete without a major focus on the role communication—or lack thereof—plays in serious patient safety events.
-The most common types of communication of high priority in patient safety are listed in ...
+The most common types of communication of high priority in patient safety are listed ...